jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 is neither mandatory nor permissive. </p>
 <p>MR. JUSTICE FRANKFURTER: You say this does not even authorize it? </p>
 <p>MR. HAYES: That is right, sir. </p>
-<p>MR. JUSTICE FRANKFURTER: And you say for how many <a name="page5"></a>years has the District been acting without authority?
+<p>MR. JUSTICE FRANKFURTER: And you say for how many years has the District been acting without authority?
 </p>
 <p>MR. HAYES: We do not say &quot;without authority&quot;; we say that the fact that they
 acted with knowledge does not mean that the statute gives the authority. </p>